What Does the Bible Say About Apologizing?

 1. 2 Corinthians 7:10: “For godly grief produces a repentance that leads to salvation without regret, whereas worldly grief produces death.”
 (Repentance and apology lead to salvation.)

-See also What Does the Bible Say About Business?
+See also What Does the Bible Say About Exposing the Truth?

 In conclusion, the Bible’s teachings on apologizing are crystal clear: it’s not only allowed but encouraged.
 Apologizing is a reflection of our humility and our desire to mend relationships, both with our fellow humans and with God.